-However, for a successful commercialization of magnesium batteries there are still some challenges to overcome.
-The high charge density of the bivalent cation causes strong coulomb interactions with anions and solvent molecules.
-Therefore, magnesium salts are prone to form ion pairs and bigger clusters - especially at high concentrations, which may adversely affect the transport in the electrolyte and the electrochemical reaction at the electrode.
-Moreover, energetic barriers for desolvation and solid-state diffusion of the double-charged magnesium ion are usually very high, which can have a crucial impact on the battery performance.
-Former can significantly hinder the electron-transfer reaction, whereas latter makes the choice of suitable cathode materials very challenging.
+Regarding energy density, safety, cost, and sustainability rechargeable magnesium batteries are a very promising next-generation energy storage technology.
+However, for a successful commercialization of magnesium batteries there are still some challenges to overcome, which are mainly caused by the high charge density of the bivalent cation and the consequential strong coulomb interactions with anions and solvent molecules.
+For this reason, magnesium salts are prone to form ion pairs and bigger clusters - especially at high concentrations, which may adversely affect the transport in the electrolyte and the electrochemical reaction at the electrode.^[1] Moreover, energetic barriers for desolvation and solid-state diffusion of the double-charged magnesium ion are usually very high, which can have a crucial impact on the battery performance.
+Former can significantly hinder the electron-transfer reaction,^[2] whereas latter makes the choice of suitable cathode materials very challenging.